-title designation rather than the name of the individual because, so much time has passed, I have simply forgotten who it was in that particular era.
+title designation rather than the name of the individual because so much time has passed, I have simply forgotten who it was in that particular era.

-who at that time was a member of the German branch of the Western Europe Division, he has since retired and is running his family's Business in New York.
+Perer Sichel, who at that time was a member of the German branch of the Western Europe Division, he has since retired and is running his family's wine business in New York.
 Certainly the then Chief of Western Europe Division, of which Germany was a functional part and the Chief of Operations of Western Europe should know.

-I would think that Jim Angleton, who would have had direct knowledge and always was the Chief of the CI/CE staff. if in fact Pash conducted any The Chief of base in activities in that area, certainly the Chief of base in would have been knowledgeable about it.
+I would think that Jim Angleton, who would have had direct knowledge and always was the Chief of the CI/CE staff.

+The Chief of base in Berlin; if in fact Pash conducted any activities in that area, certainly the Chief of base in Region would have been knowledgeable about it.

-Also, the Chief of base at which was where we Operation going on.
-I don't know whether had the Bill Harvy, that is William Harvy, at that time was Chief of Operations and Borlin or whether he was simply running the tunnel, but Harvy might well have some knowledge of Pash.
+Also, the Chief of base at which was where we had the operation going on.
+I don't know whether Bill Harvy, that is William Harvy, at that time was Chief of Operations for Borlin or whether he was simply running the tunnel, but Harvy might well have some knowledge of Pash.

-I would certainly assume that when we're talking about liquidations and that sort of thing that the Agency's overall Office of Security somewhere within it must have been involved, such German Division personnel as might be available today, West German, and I would also suggest that General Cushman might be knowledgeable for this reason.
+I would certainly assume that when we're talking about liquidations and that sort of thing that the Agency's overall Office of Security somewhere within it must have been involved, such German Division personnel as might be available today.

+West German, and I would also suggest that General Cushman might be knowledgeable for this reason.